AhmedFouad15/Simon-CAT-BOT/README.md

 This Code is made to get tweets from X and post it in a telegram group and it uses 2 filters, The First one gets tweets from any specific user list when they use specific words like meme or memecoins and the second filter gets any posted tweets from accounts with 10k and above follower that mentions any related keywords to CAT.

-## What does it need?
+## What does it need to run?
-1. X Developers Account
+1. X Developers Account (I already made an account)
-2. Subscribe to Pro Plan
+2. Subscribe to Pro Plan (After CAT Team confirmation)
-3. Make a telegram Bot through BotFather
+3. Make a telegram Bot through BotFather (Already Made one)

 ## How to install